AK-Homberger/BangleApps/apps/airquality/README.md

 *This is a fork of the CSCSensor app using the layout library and separate module for CSC functionality.

-The following data are displayed:
+The following data is displayed:
 - Time
 - eCO2
 - Temperature